ltsipunov/23_stars/README.md

 - temperature_of_stars.ipynb - only project file

 ## Result
-- Several neural networks with a few hidden levels were tested and compared.
+- Several neural networks with a few hidden levels tested and compared.
-- After fine parameters tuning, the best model achived RMSE=3700 (r2=0.83)
+- After fine parameters tuning, the best model achieved RMSE=3700 (r2=0.83)